At 34, 'Mommy Rocket' Fraser-Pryce sprinter to beat in Tokyo

 Because of the expected extreme heat, the marathon and race walks have been moved from Tokyo to Sapporo.
 The races will be held at Sapporo Odori Park in Hokkaido, beginning August 5 (men's 20-kilometre) and culminating on August 8 with the men's marathon.

-Three-time high jump world champion Mariya Lasitskene will be a favorite after Russia named her to its 10-person athletics team.
-The team is limited because of sanctions stemming from Russia's state-sponsored doping scandal.
+Three-time high jump world champion Mariya Lasitskene will be a favourite after Russia named her to its 10-person athletics team.
+The team is limited because of sanctions stemming from Russia's State-sponsored doping scandal.

 Russia will compete under the acronym “ROC” — for Russian Olympic Committee — in Tokyo.
 The Court of Arbitration for Sport eased some sanctions against the country after findings that Russia had manipulated data from its anti-doping laboratory that would have helped pursue some cases.